MLWhiz/mlwhiz/content/post/2015-05-09-Using_A_Dictionary_in_Hadoop_Mapreduce_Streaming.md

 description: I have been using Hadoop a lot now a days and thought about writing some of the novel techniques that a user could use to get the most out of the Hadoop Ecosystem. toc : false
 ---

-Title: Hadoop Mapreduce Streaming Tricks and Techniques
-date:  2015-05-09 13:43
-comments: true
-slug: Hadoop_Mapreduce_Streaming_Tricks_and_Techniques
-Category: Hadoop
-Tags: hadoop,python
-description: Hadoop Description of hidden techniques that can be used to improve the way you use hadoop.
-Keywords: Big Data, Hadoop

 I have been using Hadoop a lot now a days and thought about writing some of the novel techniques that a user could use to get the most out of the Hadoop Ecosystem.